 Property Description .init Returns an array literal with each element of the literal being the .init property of the array element type. .sizeof Returns the array length multiplied by the number of bytes per array element. .length Returns the number of elements in the array.
 This is a fixed quantity for static arrays.
-It is of type size_t. .ptr Returns a pointer to the first element of the array. . dup Create a dynamic array of the same size and copy the contents of the array into it. .idup Create a dynamic array of the same size and copy the contents of the array into it.
-The copy is typed as being immutable. .reverse Reverses in place the order of the elements in the array.
+It is of type size_t. .ptr Returns a pointer to the first element of the array. . dup Create a dynamic array of the same size and copy the contents of the array into it.
+The copy will have any immutability or const stripped.
+If this conversion is invalid the call will not compile. .idup Create a dynamic array of the same size and copy the contents of the array into it.
+The copy is typed as being immutable.
+If this conversion is invalid the call will not compile. .reverse Reverses in place the order of the elements in the array.
 Returns the array. .sort Sorts in place the order of the elements in the array.
 Returns the array.